Using OTP (one-time passwords) in rstudio server open source

 Check that everything works

 Go to your rstudio server login page and enter your user name.
 In the password text box enter the code shown on your authentication app.
-You should be able to log in with the OTP generated by your authentication app.
+It should be able to log you in.